HouzuoGuo/laitos/doc/Toolbox feature: two factor authentication code generator.md

 ## Tips
 - If your Internet account settings only reveals barcode and cannot reveal text secret, then unfortunately it cannot be used with laitos.
+- Do not use any program but OpenSSL to prepare the encrypted secrets file. laitos only recognises the encrypted file format specific to OpenSSL.
 - The OpenSSL command supplied with Cygwin appears to work, but in fact it cannot encrypt file properly.
-Therefore do use the OpenSSL command from Cygwin.
+Therefore do not use the OpenSSL command from Cygwin.
 - Correct generation of 2FA codes relies heavily on having a correct system clock.
 Make sure that your laitos server system has correct date and time.
 Consider running the [maintenance daemon](https://github.com/HouzuoGuo/laitos/wiki/Daemon:-system-maintenance) that will automatically correct your system clock.